The chinchilla may not have much time left on this earth.

 Fashion is also a contributor to the endangerment of chinchillas.
 These animals have some of the densest fur on the planet, with an average of sixty hairs to one follicle.
 That’s ten times the amount of us humans.

 But this fur comes with a big drawback.
 It makes warm and beautiful fur coats that are not prone to pest infestation, due to the thickness of the fur.
-This results in an extremely high price for chinchilla pelts.
+It is also the softest This results in an extremely high price for chinchilla pelts.

 And we all know what that means.
 Poachers.

 Poachers hunt chinchillas for their luxurious fur.
 They get paid a lot for it, because customers are willing to pay insane amounts for a chinchilla coat.
 And these days, it’s not about warmth.
 It’s about status.

 You may have seen a story recently about Floyd Mayweather buying a chinchilla coat for over $100,000.
 That’s the kind of person who buys them.
 Chinchillas die so that insecure people can attempt to prove that they are better than the rest of us.

 In order to creating a standard-sized fur coat, 100 to 150 chinchillas need to die.
 That said, most coats are made from fur that comes from chinchilla farms.
 The animals still die, but they are not being killed in the wild.

 However, given the large amount of money at play here, poachers have a lot of motivation to continue to hunt these cute little rodents in the wild.
 As long as they know there is a heavy reward waiting for them, they will happily kill any chinchilla they find, with no regard to their endangered status.

 It is now illegal to hunt chinchillas, and most coats are made with fur from farms.
 But that does not stop poachers from going out to hunt the animals in their natural habitat.